-Remember, that legal costs can also put a dent in your pocket, so the best way to protect yourself financially if you have rental properties is to take out landlords insurance that includes legal protection.
+Remember that legal costs can also put a dent in your pocket, so the best way to protect yourself financially if you have rental properties is to take out landlord’s insurance which includes legal protection.

-Follow the above steps if your tenants won’t pay the rent owing to you.
+Follow the above steps if your tenants won’t pay the rent owed to you.